 The Department always makes an effort to post tuition waivers before financial services deducts money from financial aid; however, the waiver does not run through the university financial system until as late as the end of the second week of classes.
 This may affect some students who take out loans.
 Students should always be prepared for such delays.

 Requests for Teaching Preferences, Syllabi Review & Course Assignments

 Each semester students are asked for their preferences as to what courses they would like to teach in the coming semester.
-In addition, students may request to teach special topics courses (ENC 1145, AML 2410) by submitting a proposal to the General Education Committee.
-Students must remember that Departmental and University needs supersede any request; those needs include ENC 1101, ENC 1102 and ENC 3254, and as such, most of the teaching will be in those courses.
+In addition, students may request to teach special topics courses (ENC 1145, AML 2410) by submitting a proposal to the Director of Graduate Student Teaching (DGST).
+Students must remember that Departmental and University needs supersede any request.

 Students need to fill out the on-line teaching preference forms by the date specified.
 The Graduate Coordinator will send out an announcement near the middle of each semester letting you know when the system will be open.

 Each student will be assigned a course or courses to teach for the next semester after their own registration has been completed.
-Students will then be notified of their teaching assignments, and syllabi will be due for review shortly thereafter.
+Students will then be notified of their teaching assignments, and syllabi will be due for review shortly thereafter by the DGST and the General Education Committee.
 Occasionally assignments will have to be changed because of registration changes, but the Department attempts to keep such changes to a minimum and appreciates the generosity and flexibility of the graduate students.

 Summer Payroll & Course Assignments

 Summer pay, as is advertised in the basic information for the English Department, is at a lower rate than during the regular academic year.
 At present, the rate is at $3100 per course.
 The Department hopes to better that rate each year.